Plumbing Services in Austin, Texas

 Homes built before 1980 in Central and East Austin commonly have cast iron sewer pipes with a typical lifespan of 50–70 years — meaning most have now exceeded their service life.
 These pipes corrode from the inside out, allowing tree root intrusion (especially from Austin's heritage oaks) and eventual collapse.
 Replacement costs run $8,000–$25,000.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Austin plumbing pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Austin plumbing provider.

 Find your main water shut-off valve (typically near the front of the house or in the garage).
 Turn it clockwise until tight.
 If you can't find it, shut off at the meter box near the street using a meter key.